Threads, steel rods, monofilament, black lights, ocean light, and sound effect

 This installation Origami Cranes in Blue was inspired by my condition as a sojourner overlaid with my experiences from recent trips to Japan to see my mother who has been ill.
 The origami crane represents my original cultural background, and the status as a sojourner traveling and searching for a home.
 Origami also reminds me of the memories of my mother making origami pieces for me when I was a child.
 The material of the thread often represents a notion of relationship and connectivity in my visual language.
 I am expressing my relationship with people, time, and place and asking a question that is personal to me, what makes a home? or Where is the place to fully call home?

 The cranes glow even in the dark space because of the existence of lights.
 It reminds me that a sojourner has hope even in the current uncertainty of the place.

-While making this work, I thought about a waka, a Japanese classical short poem, written by Yamabeno Akahito in the 8th century.
-This poem describes the scene of cranes flying at Wakanoura, a bay in my home town in Japan.
+While making this work, I thought about a waka, a Japanese classic short poem, written by Yamabeno Akahito in the 8th century.
+This poem describes the scene of cranes flying at Wakanoura, a bay in my hometown in Japan.

 To Wakanoura, as the tide flows in, the sandbanks disappear, toward the reedy shore, the cranes fly crying